 Intent – why we teach what we teach

 We provide a Modern Foreign Language curriculum that is an opportunity for children to learn French in a creative way that promotes enjoyment and love of languages and develops their understanding of not only French, but the English language also.
-We believe that children should learn to listen, speak, read and write in Spanish in Key Stage Two through exciting and engaging lessons.
+We believe that children should learn to listen, speak, read and write in French in Key Stage Two through exciting and engaging lessons.
 We seek to develop the understanding of the country as well as the language spoken.

 Implementation – how we teach what we teach

 At St Elisabeth's, the children are first introduced to French at the end of year 2, starting with basic greetings and to support transition, and Year 3-6 through discrete lessons, progressing to extended writing and speaking.

 Our school follows the Primary Languages Network scheme of work, which is adapted to meet the needs of our own children.
 As we acknowledge children’s different learning styles, our children learn through active participation in actions, rhymes, stories, song, grammar focus, video clips, sentence structure, dictionary work, book making and many more creative ways to extend, embed and combine language skills.
 To support teacher confidence in the teaching of foreign languages, this scheme has many videos and audio samples which model the target language of the lesson through recordings of native speakers.
 This programme follows the National Curriculum 2014- see below.